TheCoreblank/chatApp/README.md

 I want there to be a loop accepting connections and referring to a thread called Main(), that asks for account details.
 At this point they can also create an account, if they have a password.
 Then, they go into the loop of "I send message, message goes to everyone, everyone reads message, people reply, I see message.

 I also want a couple of other threads to be run.
-One goes through all the clients and, if they have shouldBan to true,  disconnects them.
 I also want one to periodically ping every account set to online (A manual ping is done on logging in and they are set to online) and update the IsOnline field (The main thread closes if this is false).
 I want one to go through the pendingPms of every online user and send them the PM if there is one.

 # Features I want
 - PM's